 In addition, female biology creates unique risk factors for heart attack, as some diseases that increase risk, such as polycystic ovary syndrome (PCOS), are not present in male biology.

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

 Many people expect a heart attack to come on suddenly.
-But research suggests that women experience symptoms for several weeks before a heart attack.
+However, research suggests that females experience symptoms for several weeks before a heart attack.

 Eight of the symptoms of a possible heart attack are:

 1. Chest pain

 The most common symptom of heart attack in both males and females is chest pain or discomfort.

 However, women can experience a heart attack without having any chest discomfort.